-The Authority, for the years ended June 30, 2021 and 2020, was required to contribute 84.43% and 83.43%, respectively, of the covered employees' salaries, 73.28% and 71.03%, respectively, of which is attributable to the pension portion while the remaining 11.15% and 12.40% is attributable to the insurance (see Note J) portion.
+The Authority, for the years ended June 30, 2022 and 2021, was required to contribute a total of 83.97% and 84.43%, respectively, of the covered employees' salaries between the pension plan and the KPPA Insurance Fund (see Note J).
 The actuarially determined employer contribution represents the amount, that when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, the costs of administration, and an amortized portion of any unfunded liability.
 The below information summarizes the significant employee contributions related provisions of the KERS non-hazardous plan.
 The below is not intended to be, nor should it be interpreted as, a complete account of all such provisions.